You are here

 - How do I teach vocabulary for “Wild animals” to a blind boy?

 - Will I ever get to teach for 30 minutes straight without wasting time on behavior management?

-I will look at some of the things that helped me and led to making connections to my classroom practice to establish a list of 10 principles:
+Masha looks at some of the things that helped her and led to making connections to her classroom practice to establish a list of 10 principles:

 - Reading non-ELT related materials on child psychology (mostly popular child psychology books like “How children learn”, “Your child’s brain”, “How to talk to children”, etc and some in Russian) and special needs learners (learning about emotional/behavioral difficulties, etc)